Elective courses

 BQA510041 – Advanced Studies in Research I

-Credit Hours: 02 (30 class hours)
+2 (30 class hours)

-Instructor: Prof. Dra.
-Joana M. Gaspar
+Instructor: Joana M. Gaspar

 Description: Production and dissemination of knowledge: research paradigms, interdisciplinarity, and innovation.
 Research project: theoretical and methodological aspects.
 Preparation of articles for journals indexed in international reference bases.
 Development of projects for raising international financial resources.